angelgggg/Pbot/README.md

 # Pbot
-an ope source discord bot
+An open source discord bot
+You will need python and discord.py to install discord.py in the Command Procesor wright pip install discord.py